If you are transported by ambulance to the hospital following an accident, it increases the full value of your personal injury claim.

 So how much does taking an ambulance affect the settlement?

-The effect of taking (or not taking) an ambulance to the hospital depends on several things.
+The effect of taking (or not taking) an ambulance to the hospital depends on several factors.

 Ambulance May Matter Less if Injured Person’s Car Was Badly Damaged